nrfconnect/sdk-nrf/samples/nrf9160/spm/README.rst

 nRF9160: Secure Partition Manager
 #################################

-The Secure Partition Manager sample provides a reference use of the Secure Partition Manager peripheral.
+The Secure Partition Manager sample provides a reference use of the System Protection Unit peripheral.
 This firmware is required to set up the nRF9160 DK so that it can run user applications in the non-secure domain.

 Overview